ClintTheEngineer/javascript-test-app/README.md

 # Cander JavaScript Quiz

-A JavScript Quiz built with vanilla JS that consumes an API that I built for the question list.
+A JavaScript Quiz built with vanilla JS that consumes an API that I built for the question list.

 Quiz does the following:
 <ul>